Botswana & The Okavango

 It will be a fascinating drive as we pass through the desert-like landscape, which is evidence of the vast Paleo-Lake Makgadikgadi that once covered much of northern Botswana but which dried up some ten thousand years ago.
 The most challenging part of the trip is crossing the Magwikwe sand-ridge that formed the shoreline for this massive inland sea.
 The winding track through this deep sand area makes for interesting travel!

 The old lake bed is now the Mababe Depression.
-The dense clay floor of the depression results in vegetation that offers high-protein feed for wildlife and the area teams with game after rain.
-During the rainy season the depression is often impassable due to the ‘black cotton’ soil and alternative routes must be used.
+The dense clay floor of the depression results in vegetation that offers a high-protein feed for wildlife and the area teams with game after rain.
+During the rainy season, the depression is often impassable due to the ‘black cotton’ soil and alternative routes must be used.
 Today is a day when anything could happen!

 The range of habitat that is covered encompasses most of the habitat types of northern Botswana.
 We pass through excellent Lion country and some of the best Cheetah country that our safari will cover.
 Elephants occur throughout the drive but are more common at the start and end of the drive where permanent surface water can be found.

 The Mababe Depression is a paradise for birdlife.
 The nutritious grasses that grow on the rich soils provide excellent seed for an impressive array of finch-like birds.
 Among these are the magnificently coloured Violet-eared Waxbill, Black-cheeked Waxbill, Village Indigobird, Shaft-tailed Whydah and Paradise Whydah.
-These in turn provide a good food source for small raptors such as Gabar Goshawk, Red-necked Falcon and Lanner Falcon.
-It is not only the small birds that feed on the grass seeds, but rodents too.
+These, in turn, provide a good food source for small raptors such as Gabar Goshawk, Red-necked Falcon and Lanner Falcon.
+It is not only the small birds that feed on the grass seeds but rodents too.
 There are annual outbreaks of huge numbers of rats and mice.
-As a result good numbers of Secretarybirds, Black-shouldered Kites, Steppe Buzzards and Tawny, Wahlberg’s, Steppe and Lesser Spotted Eagles are often present and provide more photographic distractions for the cameras!
+As a result, good numbers of Secretarybirds, Black-shouldered Kites, Steppe Buzzards and Tawny, Wahlberg’s, Steppe and Lesser Spotted Eagles are often present and provide more photographic distractions for the cameras!

 Unlike the vast majority of the country, Savuti, in west-central Chobe National Park, is not a totally flat landscape.
 Large outcrops of volcanic rock reach up out of the Kalahari sands, towering over the endless savannah.
 These hills provide habitat for a completely different array of smaller mammals, birds and plants.

 The ‘Savuti Marsh’ has been the stage for many of the most dramatic wildlife documentaries about Botswana or indeed Africa as a whole.
-The wide open country, good ungulate populations and particularly strong prides of Lions and Spotted Hyaena clans make for dramatic wildlife interactions and excellent viewing opportunities.
+The wide-open country, good ungulate populations and particularly strong prides of Lions and Spotted Hyaena clans make for dramatic wildlife interactions and excellent viewing opportunities.
 The often-dry Savuti Channel runs through this landscape, linking the dry sand-veld, the waterholes, the hills and the grassland that together comprise the ‘Savuti Marsh’.

 Undoubtedly the most unusual photography attraction here is the interaction between lions and elephants.
 The area is inhabited by a huge pride of Lions, known as the ‘Marsh Pride’, with numbers fluctuating between 20 and 30 members.
 These remarkable predators have learned over the years how to hunt these massive pachyderms that are supposedly above predation.
 Launching their attack under darkness and using their numbers, they manage to kill adolescent and even young adult elephants!
 Night photography here is not allowed, but if we are really in luck we will find a pride at an elephant kill.